 We entered the hedge maze surrounding Xonthal’s Tower; clearly, an extradimensional space of some sort.
 Evidently, our approach had already been spotted: a human mage in dark purple robes, presumably Iskander, appeared on a tower balcony, waving the blue mask and a white hourglass at our fellowship, yelling like a damned fool.
 Someone came out and attacked him, but Iskander knocked his attacker over the edge, and dashed back inside the tower.
 It all seemed a bit suspiciously dramatic to me.

 Before long we came to an intersection: eight paths converging upon a sundial.
 Though the morning sun cast all our shadows westward, the shadow of the sundial’s gnomen pointed to the north, straight ahead.
 We took this as an omen, and headed in that direction.
-Before long, we came again to an intersection of eight paths, converging upon a sundial, only now there were two shadows on the dial, pointing north and east.
+We came again to an intersection of eight paths, converging upon a sundial, only now there were two shadows on the dial, pointing north and east.
 I thought this probably meant we should go northeast.
 Brick and Gunx were keen to discover whether this sundial was the same one we encountered before, or a new one, so Brick left the tin cup from his mess kit at the base of the sundial, and Gunx led us all southward, back the way we came.

 Instead of a sundial, we came to a broad courtyard with a large circular pool, above the centre of which hovered a brilliant garnet.
 Understanding the implied challenge, Gunx prepared to run across the water to snatch the gem, while we spread out around the pool, readying ourselves for whatever would come next.
 Sure enough, as soon as Gunx set foot on the water, four hideous crustaceous aberrations burst from the murky depths.
 One immediately snatched Gunx within its pincers.
 We assailed the creatures with spells and weapons, as Gunx sank under the water with one, Brick was caught in the grip of a second, and Tegan went limp in the pincers of a third.